 Minimum / Required

-- PhD in computer science, software engineering, or related field required by contract start date
+- PhD (or equivalent) in computer science, software engineering, or related field required by contract start date

 - Evidence of teaching ability

-- Strong interest in involving undergraduate students in research
+- Interest in involving undergraduate students in research

-Teach an average of 12 credit hours of coursework each semester in lower and upper level courses in computer science; involvement in curriculum development; research and scholarly activity; academic advisement; course and program assessment of student learning; and service to the department and the university are expected along with other duties as assigned by the department chair.
+Teaching an average of 12 credit hours of coursework each semester in lower and upper-level courses in computer science, involvement in curriculum development, research and scholarly activity, academic advisement, course and program assessment of student learning, and service to the department and the university are expected along with other duties as assigned by the department chair.